COLUMN-U.S. set to get more accurate oil production data: Kemp

 Long delays in collecting state data did not cause major

-did not change much from one month or one year to the next.
+not change by much from one month or one year to the next.

 But since 2008, national output has risen and been changing